-Home field advantage: Intravaginal immunization may help protect against infectionNovember 12th, 2012 in Immunology /
+Home field advantage: Intravaginal immunization may help protect against infectionNovember 12, 2012 in Medicine & Health / Immunology

 Sexually-transmitted diseases (STDs) enter the body through the mucosal epithelial cells and the ability to direct pathogen-clearing T-cells to points of infection may be the critical element in developing successful vaccines against these infections.

 In a study published in the Journal of Clinical Investigation, researchers led by John Schiller at the National Cancer Institute investigated the immune response to intravaginal immunization in mice infected with a form of the HPV virus carrying a model antigen.